What is an IOSS Number and Do I Need One?

 Do I Need an IOSS Number?

 The IOSS number is optional but highly recommended for businesses engaged in cross-border e-commerce within the EU.
-If your goods are valued at €150 or less, having an IOSS number will streamline the VAT process and improve the overall customer experience by ensuring that VAT is handled upfront.
+If your goods are valued at €150 or less, having an IOSS number will streamline the VAT process and improve the customer experience by ensuring VAT is handled upfront.

 Without an IOSS number:

-- You may face higher administrative burdens as you would need to ensure VAT compliance in multiple EU member states.
+- You may face higher administrative burdens, as you would need to ensure VAT compliance in multiple EU member states.

 IOSS for E-Commerce Businesses